furlonga/shiblitzwwu/README.md

 ## Future work
 **
 We want to implement and polish game mechanics along with more interactive gameplay.
 The leveling system could be reforumlated to be more in-depth.
-There could also be more work done with regard to having the map's location and sensor have more impact on dungeon generation.
-Through these improvement, we can get more people interested in the game.
+There could also be more work done with regard to having the map's location and sensor's impact on dungeon generation.
+Through these improvements, we can get more people interested in the game.